rems-project/cn-tutorial/docs/getting-started/tutorials/verif-lists.md

 --8<--
 ```

-{{ todo("BCP: Here's the first place where the verification version differs.
-Tidy the file above and below!") }}

-Here is a simple destructive `append` function.
-Note the two uses
+And here is the verified code for a simple destructive implementation
+of `append`.
+Note the two uses of the `unfold` annotation in the
-of the `unfold` annotation in the body, which are needed to help the
+body, which are needed to help the CN typechecker.
+This annotation is
-CN typechecker.
-The `unfold` annotation is an instruction to CN to replace a call to a recursive (CN) function (in this case `append`)
+an instruction to CN to replace a call to a recursive (CN) function
-with its definition, and is necessary because CN is unable to automatically determine when and where to expand recursive definitions on its own.
+(in this case `append`) with its definition, and is necessary because
+CN is unable to automatically determine when and where to expand
+recursive definitions on its own.

 {{ todo("BCP: Can someone add a more technical explanation of why they are needed and exactly what they do?") }}